odtu/project-0-idilaygun/Project_0/report_v1.md

 **a)Power Source**

 **b)Control System:**
-Control system contains two control loops as inner one is current-control loop and outer one ise speed control loop.
+Control system contains two control loops as inner one is current-control loop and outer one is speed control loop.

 #3.Acceleration Curve from Stationary to Rated Speed